zmeel/Synoloy-cardano-sl/README.md

 </pre>

-This is a minimal install of Ubuntu so we have to add lots of stuff:
+This is a minimal install of Debian so we have to add lots of stuff:
 <pre>
 apt-get update
 apt-get upgrade